Union of Salvation (film): Critical response

 Film critic Egor Moskvitin in an interview with Kommersant FM radio station noted:

 On the one hand, you can really perceive this movie as complementary to young people, idealists who are ready to give their lives for the fatherland.
 On the other hand, this film can be interpreted as the story that any upheaval leads to even greater tragedies.
 The rush of the Decembrists was more idealistic than sensible.

 In turn, the critic of the network publication "Kanobu.Ru" Angelina Gura said:

 There are many characters and they are disclosed exactly as much as a two-hour film allows about one of the most famous events of the past.
 Therefore, the Union of Salvation can be attributed to the category of historical films only, without any life inside.

 According to S.N.
-Rudnik, head of the Department of History of St. Petersburg Mining University, the film, although it contains a number of distortions of historical facts (for example, the dialogue between Nicholas I and S. Trubetskoy), should not be criticized, because it is artistic, and in no way a documentary film, moreover, it is impossible to reproduce all the nuances of the development of the Decembrists movement within the framework of one picture.
+Rudnik, head of the Department of History of St. Petersburg Mining University, the film contains a number of distortions of historical facts (for example, the dialogue between Nicholas I and S. Trubetskoy).

 Union of Salvation received seven awards in Russia: for best supporting actor (Alexander Domogarov), cinematography, visual effects, costumes, makeup, sound engineer and production designer.